karuppasamyhari/karuppasamyhari/README.md

 ## 🚀 About Me

-I'm a Graduate who just finished my Bachleor degree in Computer Science and Engineering at Kalsalingam Academy of Research and Education.
+I'm a Graduate who finished my Bachleor degree in Computer Science and Engineering at Kalsalingam Academy of Research and Education.
 I'm from Tamil Nadu, currently I located at Chennai.
-I have a good understanding in Front End development skills (currently).
+I have a good understanding in Front End development skills and learning Back End technologies.
 I'm seeking opportunity in any web development intership or job.
-I currently upadte my self in any of my skills mentioned below.

 ## 🔭 Projects